awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 If you register targets in an Availability Zone but do not enable the Availability Zone, these registered targets do not receive traffic from the load balancer\.

 **The instance is in a peered VPC**
-If you have instances in a peered VPC, you must register them with your load balancer by IP address, not by instance ID\.
+If you have instances in a VPC that is peered with the load balancer VPC, you must register them with your load balancer by IP address, not by instance ID\.

 ## Targets receive more health check requests than expected<a name="health-check-interval"></a>

 Health checks for a Network Load Balancer are distributed and use a consensus mechanism to determine target health\.
-Therefore, targets can receive more than the number of health checks configured through the `HealthCheckIntervalSeconds` setting\.
+Therefore, targets receive more than the number of health checks configured through the `HealthCheckIntervalSeconds` setting\.

 ## Targets receive fewer health check requests than expected<a name="too-few-health-checks"></a>